 You may think you’re serving so many dishes, you don’t need to make soup but you don’t have to serve huge bowls of soup.
 A small bowl of soup is a delicious way to whet everyone’s appetites.
-You could even serve the soup in shot glasses like an appetizer.
+You could even serve the soup in shot glasses as an appetizer.

 1. Scalloped Sweet Potatoes in Cauliflower Sauce

-Rich, creamy, and oh, so very comforting, these Scalloped Sweet Potatoes in Cauliflower Sauce are a delicious addition to any dinner.
+Rich, creamy, and oh, so very comforting, these Scalloped Sweet Potatoes in Cauliflower Sauce by Taylor Kiser are a delicious addition to any dinner.
 This healthy carb meal is composed of thinly sliced sweet potato layered in between a velvety and garlicky Alfredo-like sauce made with cauliflower and almond milk.
 After some time in the oven, the potatoes become tender and the thick sauce becomes golden brown on top.
-Sprinkle with parsley and pepper and serve steaming hot!
+Sprinkle with parsley and pepper and serve hot!

 2. Sweet Potato Soup With Kale and Crunchy Pine Nuts

-When the days get shorter and colder, a bowl of hot soup like this Sweet Potato Soup With Kale and Crunchy Pine Nuts is the perfect thing to warm you up.
+When the days get shorter and colder, a bowl of hot soup like this Sweet Potato Soup With Kale and Crunchy Pine Nuts by Florian Nouh is the perfect thing to warm you up.
 Not only is this recipe easy to make but it also combines the richness of a potato soup with the healthy boost of kale and creamy coconut milk.
 Apples add a unique sweetness that is balanced out by the tanginess of the onions and the toasted pine nuts on top add a desirable crunch.
 Trust us, there is nothing better than this soup on a gloomy day.

 3. Potato and Eggplant Bake